monikashanmugam/Excel-Sales_Analysis/README.md

 ### 4️⃣ New Products Introduced in 2021

 * Identified products with no sales in 2020
-* Extracted SKUs with 0% YoY comparison
+* Extracted SKUs with 0% comparison between 2021 and 2020
 * Highlighted newly launched products contributing to 2021 revenue

 ---